 Lastly, the grip also gets thoroughly taxed which provide an additional shoulder stabilization and centration effect through concurrent activation potentiation.
 In other words it improves shoulder stability through full body tension.
 Try incorporating several sets of 6-10 reps during your next upper body or back workout.

 Angles 90 Grippers

-Here’s a quick example of some of the various upper body movements that can be performed with the grippers from Angles-90 as I demonstrate alongside several of my athletes and clients including Ike Onike, Leslie Petch, Ben Lai, Marquell Beckwith, Eric McIntyre, and Cali Shadburn.
+Here’s a quick example of some of the various upper body movements that can be performed with the grippers from Angles-90 (use discount code JOEL.10 to get 10% off) as I demonstrate alongside several of my athletes and clients including Ike Onike, Leslie Petch, Ben Lai, Marquell Beckwith, Eric McIntyre, and Cali Shadburn.
 These deceptive little tools are one of my favorite new training toys as they provide multiple benefits very similar to the band strap method discussed above.

 First, this allows the lifter to perform traditional bent over rows, pullups, inverted rows, and lat pulldowns using a rotational arm movement.
 The rotational arm movement not only reduces stress to the elbows, wrists, and shoulders, but it also taxes the lats more aggressively.
 That’s because the pronated position allows greater stretch in the eccentric position whereas the supinated underhand grip allows greater squeezing and contraction during the concentric phase.